 The abandoned cart email

 Research shows that almost 70% of ecommerce shoppers leave the site after adding items to their shopping cart.

 Adding items to the cart is a strong sign of purchase intent.
 A sign you shouldn’t ignore.

-Smart ecommerce businesses won’t miss the opportunity to use email marketing automation in this situation.
+Smart ecommerce businesses won’t miss the opportunity to use email automation in this situation.
 They’ll send an automated email encouraging subscribers back to complete the purchase.

 Here’s how to make your abandoned cart emails a success: